31Carlton7/flutter_notes_app/README.md

 # Notes App

 A clean and modern note taking app built with Flutter.
+Be sure to leave a star 🌟

 ## Features